 Channels act like long molded-in fins on the bottom of the board that assist in tracking.
 Channels also break water's surface tension before the rest of the wakeboard hits, providing softer landings.

 Center spines also help soften landings by displacing water.
-They also and allow you to easily roll from edge to edge.
+They also allow you to more easily roll from edge to edge.
 Center spines are often added to wakeboards with 3-stage rockers.

 Wakeboards without concaves, channels, or center spines are considered featureless.
 A featureless bottom leaves the work and performance to the wakeboard's the overall shape, rocker, and fin configuration.

 Base material should be a consideration if you will be using your wakeboard on sliders, rails, docks, and other features that may impact the base.
-Tougher, more durable slider bases were developed in response to the increasing popularity of rail riding and are typically found on wakeboards designed specifically for this particular style of riding.
+Tougher, more durable slider bases were developed in response to the increasing popularity of cable park riding and are typically found on wakeboards designed specifically for the cable.